Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics: Introduction

-More recently, the flexibility of design of circuit quantum electrodynamics (cQED) \cite{koch_time-reversal-symmetry_2010,nunnenkamp_synthetic_2011,Blais2020} has enabled the lab realization of hyperbolic lattices in planar geometries \cite{kollar_hyperbolic_2019,kollar_line-graph_2020, boettcher_quantum_2020}.
+More recently, the flexibility of the design of circuit quantum electrodynamics (cQED) \cite{koch_time-reversal-symmetry_2010,nunnenkamp_synthetic_2011,Blais2020} has enabled the experimental realization of hyperbolic lattices using planar microwave circuits \cite{kollar_hyperbolic_2019,kollar_line-graph_2020, boettcher_quantum_2020}.
 In these systems, multiple microwave resonators are capacitively coupled to form an artificial photonic lattice.
-The photon dynamics can be effectively described by a tight-binding model in a hyperbolic plane.
-The addition of superconducting qubits to the setup can then realize fully interacting models \cite{houck_-chip_2012}.
-This important achievement has stimulated some recent advances such as the formulation of a band theory in hyperbolic lattices \cite{maciejko_hyperbolic_2020} or proposals for the realization of topological phases \cite{yu_topological_2020}.
+The photon dynamics can be effectively described by a tight-binding model in a hyperbolic plane. {This important achievement has stimulated some recent advances such as the formulation of a band theory in hyperbolic lattices \cite{maciejko_hyperbolic_2021} or proposals for the realization of topological phases \cite{yu_topological_2020}.}

+{A promising direction that follows from these results is the integration of superconducting qubits into these architectures, allowing for the implementation of fully interacting models~\cite{houck_-chip_2012,zhuetal2021}.
+As far as we know, however, such experiments have not yet been reported for either the $q=3$ or $q>3$ cases.
+Although there are reports describing measurements involving $N=3$ sites with qubits in a Ph.D. thesis~\cite{thesis}, no peer-reviewed publications have resulted from those results.
+Other recent works~\cite{scigliuzzo_extensible_2022,zhang_superconducting_2023,obrien_circuit-qed_2025} explore lattices with superconducting qubits, but in distinct network topologies. }

 A severe limitation of the systems built so far is their confinement to strictly two-dimensional lattices.
 Indeed, the planar layout of the circuits seems, at first, to preclude a higher-dimensional setup.
 We propose in this paper a way to overcome this limitation by increasing the connectivity of the microwave resonators.
 This is achieved by means of a capacitive coupling design that can symmetrically couple $q > 3$ resonators with equal strength, a $q$-leg capacitor that can be easily constructed with present technology (see Fig.~\ref{fig.circuit}).